 Zebra Lionfish are found across the Indo Pacific area, all the way up the East coast of Africa to the Red sea and across to southern Japan and northern Australia.
 They are usually found on sandy areas of reef tops ranging from between 5 meters to 25 meters in Tanzania.

 Zebra Lionfish prey on small fishes and crustaceans and pretty much anything that fits in their mouth.
 They use their proportionally large mouths to create a vacuum and suck in and swallow the prey.
 Being smaller than other Lionfish they go after smaller prey.
 They often use their pectoral fins to herd prey into a position where they can trap them.

 Lionfish are oviparous with females producing eggs that when fertilized are released and float near the surface.
 Little else is known about their reproduction.

 Zebra Lionfish are collected in some areas for the commercial aquarium trade and are sometimes caught by indigenous fishermen.
 The meat is edible although it is not commonly eaten.

 Zebra Lionfish are kept by some collectors and make an attractive feature in the right type of aquarium.
 They will eat anything that fits in their mouths and will occasionally try their luck with things that will not fit in if they are hungry enough.
-As a consequence care has to be taken in choosing their tank mates.
+As a consequence care has to be taken in choosing their tank mates and keeping them well fed.
 They are relatively easy to get across onto prepared foods but require good filtration.

 ZEBRA LIONFISH CLASSIFICATION